 Palma de Mallorca is the capital of Mallorca, the largest of the Balearic islands, a small group of islands in the western Mediterranean.
 The Balearics, of which Mallorca and Ibiza are the most famous, are a popular summer holiday destination for many Europeans, many of whom have second homes there.
 Palma is a historic seaside city with a stunning historic centre.
 Approaching from the sea, the first thing most visitors will see is the magnificent Cathedral of Palma, La Seu, which proudly sits atop a hill overlooking the Old Town.
-A stroll around the compact old town is the best way to explore the city’s many historic monuments, admire the gorgeous architecture and experience the laidback Mallorcan lifestyle.
-Here’s my suggested walking route through the old town of Palma de Mallorca.
+A stroll around the compact old town is the best way to see Palma’s many historic monuments, admire the gorgeous architecture and experience the laidback Mallorcan lifestyle.
+Here are things to see in Palma de Mallorca on my suggested walking route through the old town.

 Start your walk in the morning at the Plaça d’Espanya, stopping at the Mercat Olivar (market) and continue along the shopping street through to Calle Sant Miquel.
-I love this street, first of all, because it houses my favourite café where I had breakfast every day for a week: the Grand Café Cappucino.
+I love this street, first of all, because it houses my favourite café where I had breakfast every day for a week: the Cappucino San Miquel.

 Located in a renovated townhouse, this café is simply gorgeous.
 I highly recommend stopping here for a hearty breakfast in the lovely garden in the back.
 The Calle Sant Miquel is also home to a multitude of old chapels and churches, historic buildings with beautiful courtyards, and many boutiques, cafés and restaurants.

 The Calle Sant Miguel will lead you to the Plaza Mayor de Palma, the city’s central square.
 As with the many Plaza Mayors found throughout the Latin world, this square is a place to saunter, sit, see and be seen.